This blog post was updated on March 10, 2022.

 Located in the midst of Fresno, California, the Forestiere Underground Gardens is a unique botanical marvel with 65 subterranean garden rooms.
 Made of stone and created in the image of Roman Catacombs, it has beautiful and fragrant fruit trees, old grapevines winding along the walls, and shrubs.
 Carefully crafted with skylights and water catch-basins, these gardens are cool and comfortable even on the hottest day.
 It’s truly a place unlike any other!

 United States Botanic Garden

-If you’re looking for cheap flights under $200, Washington DC is always a good place to go!
+If you’re looking for cheap flights in March, Washington DC is always a good place to go!
 Because here’s where we put an end to our list, more specifically on the grounds of the United States Capitol Building.
 The United States Botanic Garden has three locations: The Conservatory, Barholdi Park, and the Production Facility.
 The Conservatory features the spectacular Garden Court, apart from rooms with orchids, rare and endangered plants, jungle species, medicinal plants, and Hawaiian plants.
 Don’t forget to check out the delightful Children’s Garden and the Southern Exposure gardens, both located in the massive courtyard.
 Bartholdi Park is just south of the Conservatory.
 As for the Production Facility, you’ll find it in Southwest Washington D.C.

 Leave a Comment